webfactory/cascading-select/README.md

 The `<cascading-select>` Web Component is a lightweight wrapper for standard form markup.
 If offers complete flexibility in regard to the use of `<fieldset>`, `<legend>`, `<label>` and other elements or attributes (i. e. `class`) needed for layout and styling, as long as two `<select>` elements with the necessary (data-) attributes are present.

+The second, dependent `<select>` should initially be hidden (via a `hidden` attribute).
+This way, in case there are JavaScript errors, the parent `<select>` does still offer high-level filtering and only the progressive enhancement of the secondary filter level is missing.

 ### Steps to implement:

 1. The JS file "cascading-select.js" must be loaded.
 Depending on browser support requirements, transpilation for older browsers is recommended.